sanzi0/CppPrimer/Chapter 1/Section 1.4/README.md

 <br/>
 <br/>

 Prints the sum of values from -100 to 100 inclusive.
-0.
+Sum equals 0.
 ### [Exercise 1.13]()
 #### Rewrite the exercises from § [1.4.1](/Chapter%201/Section%201.4#exercises-section-141) (p.
 13) using for loops.
 <br/>